Test prep · TMUA

 What TMUA tests

-Multi-step problem-solving questions drawing on pre-A-level / early A-level mathematics (algebra, sequences, polynomials, basic functions, basic calculus, probability, geometry).
-The challenge isn't the topics — it's how they're combined.
+Multi-step problem-solving questions drawing on pre-A-level and early A-level mathematics (algebra, sequences, polynomials, basic functions, basic calculus, probability, geometry).
+The challenge isn't the topics; it's how they're combined.
 Strong questions require creative application, recognising which technique to use, and clean execution under time pressure.

 Preparation approach